jakespillstea/jakespillstea/README.md

 - 👋 Hi, I’m @jakespillstea
-- 👀 I’m interested in GNU/Linux
+- 👀 I’m interested in GNU/Linux, FreeBSD, and evrrything else UNIX
-- 🌱 I’m currently learning the CompTIA A+ certification
+- 🌱 I’m currently learning 3D printing and virtual reality
-- 💞️ I’m looking to collaborate on ... ¯\\_(ツ)_/¯
+- 💞️ I’m looking to collaborate on developing software for microcontrollers
 - 📫 How to reach me ...
-I'm reachable on twitter @jakespillstea
+I'm reachable on Discord @jakespillstea

 <!---
 jakespillstea/jakespillstea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.